Skip to navigation Skip to main content

 What is the salary threshold for a skilled worker visa?

-Does a job have to be on the shortage occupation list to secure a work visa?
+Does a job have to be on the immigration salary list to secure a work visa?

 Who is a new entrant to the labour market for a skilled worker visa?